willfindlay/honors-thesis/thesis/thesis.md

 process behavior in practice is often more nuanced. ebpH collects at least a week's worth of data about a process' system calls before marking it normal, which often corresponds with several branches of execution.
 In a real example, the multiple consecutive write calls might be a perfectly normal execution path for this process;
-by ensuring that we take our time before deciding whether a process' profile has reached acceptable maturity for testing, we decrease the probability of any false positives.
+by ensuring that ebpH takes its time before deciding whether a process' profile has reached acceptable maturity for testing, it decreases the probability of any false positives.

 \begin{figure}
-\begin{center}
-\includegraphics[height=0.45\paperheight]{../figures/lookahead-anomaly.png}
-\end{center}
+\includegraphics[height=0.4\textheight]{../figures/lookahead-anomaly.png}
-\caption[Two sample (\lstinline{write}, \lstinline{write}) lookahead pairs in the ebpH profile for \lstinline{anomaly.c}.]
+\caption[Two sample (\lstinline{write}, \lstinline{write}) lookahead pairs in the ebpH profile for \texttt{anomaly.c}]{
-{
-Two sample (\lstinline{write}, \lstinline{write}) lookahead pairs in the ebpH profile for \lstinline{anomaly.c}.
+    Two sample (\lstinline{write}, \lstinline{write}) lookahead pairs in the ebpH profile for \texttt{anomaly.c}.
     (a) shows the lookahead pair and (b) shows two relevant system call sequences.
 The left hand side depicts normal program behavior, while the right hand side depicts our artificially generated anomaly.
     There are several other anomalous lookahead pairs which result from this extra write call, but we focus on (\lstinline{write}, \lstinline{write}) for simplicity.
 }
 \label{anomaly-lookahead-comp}
 \end{figure}

 \FloatBarrier

-## Issuing Commands to ebpH
+## The `ebphd` Commands API

+\label{commands_section}

 <!-- TODO: write this -->